shakebugs/shake-docs/docs/android/configuration-and-data/new-ticket-screen-elements.md

 </table>

 This element is optional and allows your users to leave their email address with the ticket they're submitting.
-Use the following method if you waht to hide it:
+Use the following method if you want to hide it:

 <Tabs
   groupId="android"